hheelweg/PyeDNA/README.md

 ### Installation

-In order to make sure user-specific environment variables are set, the user needs to set up a `config.sh` file in `PYEDNA_HOME`.
+In order to make sure user-specific environment variables are set, the user needs to set up a `config.sh` file in `PYEDNA_HOME` (root directory).
 A mask (`config.sh.mask`) is provided in the root directory.
 Navigate to `PYEDNA_HOME`, and then type.

 ```
 cp config.sh.mask config.sh